 In the first few days after giving birth, up to 80 percent of women may experience the "baby blues."
 They may have symptoms ranging from feeling sad and overwhelmed to problems sleeping and frequent crying.
 Symptoms of the baby blues usually go away two weeks after delivering.

 But if a woman has more severe symptoms that last more than two weeks, such as feeling numb or lacking interest in her baby, or she is having thoughts that life is not worth living or of hurting her baby, she needs to reach out and seek help, Kimmel advised.
 These are all signs of postpartum depression, a condition that may affect about 10 to 20 percent of women who give birth each year, according to the Centers for Disease Control and Prevention.

 It turns out that the brains of women experiencing postpartum depression are different from those who are well, according to research published in 2010 in the American Journal of Psychiatry.

 Researchers found that regions of the brain linked with processing emotions were less active in women with postpartum depression than they were in mothers who did not have the condition.
 This may explain why these mothers typically have trouble bonding with their newborns, the researchers said.

 Kimmel reminds mothers who have just had a baby that they need to make time for self-care, whether that means taking a shower or going for a walk.

 "What's really important when taking care of others is to make sure a woman builds in some time to take care of herself," Kimmel said.

-For women who are experiencing depression or anxiety before or after their baby is born, there are a mix of treatments for these medical conditions, including talk therapy, support groups as well as safe medications, Kimmel said.
+For women who are experiencing depression or anxiety before or after their baby is born, there are a mix of effective treatments, including talk therapy, safe medications and support groups that can reduce or eliminate symptoms, Kimmel said.